hgb-bin-proteomics/CandidateSearch/README.md

 - MAX_FRAGMENT_CHARGE: The maximum considered fragment ion charge. (string, default = +1)
 - MAX_NEUTRAL_LOSSES: The maximum number of neutral losses considered during ion calculation. (integer, default = 1)
 - MAX_NEUTRAL_LOSS_MODS: The maximum number of neutral loss modifications considered during ion calculation. (integer, default = 2)
-- FIXED_MODIFICATIONS: Fixed modifications that should be considered during search given as `(char)amino_acid:(double):modification_mass`.
+- FIXED_MODIFICATIONS: Fixed modifications that should be considered during search given as `(char)amino_acid:(double)modification_mass`.
 An example would be carbamidomethylation of cysteine, which would be denoted as `C:57.021464;`.
 Several fixed modifications can be provided. (string, default = None)
-- VARIABLE_MODIFICATIONS: Variable modifications that should be considered during search given as `(char)amino_acid:(double):modification_mass`.
+- VARIABLE_MODIFICATIONS: Variable modifications that should be considered during search given as `(char)amino_acid:(double)modification_mass`.
 An example would be oxidation of methionine, which would be denoted as `M:15.994915;`.
 Several variable modifications can be provided.
 If no modifications are given, *CandidateSearch* will return the best scoring unmodified peptidoforms for a given spectrum. (string, default = None)
 - DECOY_SEARCH: Whether decoy search should be performed or not.
 Accepts `true` or `false`. (bool, default = true)